lsst-sqre/sqr-008/index.rst

 The verification datasets use case has specific needs that must be distinguished from the production system.
-Since we are processing multiple datasets, it makes sense to accumulate QA information across multiple runs in a separate database.
-However, in production, each run will result in a different database with associated QA tables (http://ldm-135.readthedocs.org/).
+Since we are processing multiple datasets, it makes sense to accumulate QA information across multiple runs and compare the results later.
+That motivates an unified database model capable of storing QA results for different cameras.
+However,in production, each run will result in a different database with associated QA tables (http://ldm-135.readthedocs.org/).
 Despite those differences, the end goal of a prototype at this point is to leverage the design of the production QA database.